 A package provides some functional code that can be reused called components and depends on other packages either for its compilation (e.g. archive libraries, header files) or for its runtime use (dynamic libraries, executables, script-like files).

 A package has two main different forms :

-- a source form.
-In this form, the package is a git repository that contains the package’s source code.
+- a source form: it is a git repository that contains the package’s source code.
 It is something alive that is continuously evolving along development process.

-- a binary form.
-In this form, the package is a collection of software artifacts (headers, configuration files, executables, libraries, documentation, etc.) deployed in a given place of a file system.
+- a binary form: it is a collection of software artifacts (headers, configuration files, executables, libraries, documentation, etc.) deployed in a given place of a file system.
 A binary package can be embedded into an archive in order to be easily retrieved and deployed on a file system.